 In 2013, 2014 LSPA carried out the largest centralized training in the public administration of Latvia – preparing the public administration employees for the Presidency in the Council of the European Union in the first half of the year 2015.

 The Latvian School of Public administration (LSPA) was established in 1993 as a public administration institution under direct supervision of the State Chancellery.
-The LSPA provides a high-quality training and consultation service to meet the current and future needs of public administration and municipalities.
+The task of the LSPA is to provide a high-quality training and consultation service to meet the current and future needs of public administration and municipalities.
 The training and services developed by the LSPA help further to ensure high quality of public service in Latvia.

 Advantages of the LSPA

 The LSPA has a history of success, which has resulted in loyalty and recognition.
 As a result of the long-term cooperation, the LSPA has developed and maintains a database of over 7,000 public administration employees.
-LSPA trainers are experts in public administration, experienced business leaders and university lecturers.
-Currently the LSPA employs 17 employees specialized in financial management, justice, communication, project management, training organization and management, among other areas.
-LSPA employees also benefit from the regular opportunities of further study and qualification.
+LSPA trainers are subject matter experts in public administration, experienced business leaders and university lecturers.